SpongeBob SquarePants (film series): The SpongeBob Movie: Sponge on the Run (2020)

-A third film was released in Canadian theatres on August 14, 2020 followed by a limited video on demand release and Paramount+ release on March 4, 2021.
+On January 23, 2019, it was confirmed that production on the film had officially begun.
+Due to the COVID-19 pandemic, the film released in Canadian theaters on August 14, 2020, followed by a limited video on demand release and Paramount+ release on March 4, 2021.
 The film was directed by Tim Hill, who also wrote the screenplay with Michael Kvamme from a story by Aaron Springer, Jonathan Aibel and Glenn Berger.
 The show's principal voice actors—Tom Kenny, Bill Fagerbakke, Rodger Bumpass, Clancy Brown, Mr. Lawrence, Jill Talley, Carolyn Lawrence, Mary Jo Catlett and Lori Alan— reprised their roles.
-The film depicts how SpongeBob met his friends for the first time at a summer camp while saving Gary.
-The film uses full CGI animation provided by Mikros Image for underwater sequences.
-On January 23, 2019, it was confirmed that production on the film had officially begun.